RecycleIthacasBicycles/staff-manual/README.md

 # staff-participant-manual
-Best practices for staff, with suggested scripts for participant engagement.
+Best participant practices for staff, with suggested scripts for participant engagement.

 Thanks to Josh Bisker of NYC Mechanical Gardens for compiling the bulk of this list of participant conditions which community shops encounter in